Electric or wood-fired: choosing the right heat source

 Start with the why

-Finding clarity on what is most important to you and understanding what is driving the purchase of a sauna early on in the decision making process, can usually make it easier to choose which heat source is most suitable.
-Knowing the ‘why’ can also guide the wider design consultation by ensuring choices are always rooted in the original intention for the sauna, means it’s more likely to be enjoyed consistently over the long term.
+Finding clarity on what is most important to you and understanding what is driving the purchase of a sauna early on in the decision-making process can usually make it easier to choose which heat source is most suitable.
+Knowing the ‘why’ can also guide the wider design consultation by ensuring choices are always rooted in the original intention for the sauna, which means it’s more likely to be enjoyed consistently over the long term.

 “If our clients are ever in doubt as to which stove to choose, my advice is to go with the one that will help them to use the sauna on a regular basis”, Olly, founder.